prthiaga/mcrouter-wiki/JSONM.md

 Returns true if object, array or string is empty.

 ####less
-Returns true if A is less than B:
+Returns true if A is less than B. Can compare any values except objects.

 ```JSON
  { "condition": "@less(bcd,abcd)" }
 ```

 After preprocessing:

 ```JSON
  { "condition": false }
 ```

 ####equals
 Usage: `@equals(A,B)`
-Returns true if A == B
+Returns true if `A == B`.
+Can compare any values.

 ####and, or
 Returns true if `A and B`; `A or B` respectively.
 Both A and B should be booleans.